aldengolab/big-data-crime-and-weather/README.md

 A big data system to handle weather and crime data | Final Project MPCS 53013 Big Data

 ### Summary
 This repo implements a [lambda architecture](https://en.wikipedia.org/wiki/Lambda_architecture) for a large-scale application that takes realtime weather and crime data, ingests it, then automatically running views of the data for users.
+I'm working on recovering the full implementation from the servers and will have the all the files, including raw Java files, here soon.

 ### Tools Implemented